kashuta/about/README.md

 ##### Hi, I'm Artem:

 - 🎓 Recent full stack developer graduate from ElbrusBootCamp
-- :test_tube: Finished up my 10+ years experience in construction and now full stack developer
+- :test_tube: At 2021 finished up my 10+ years experience in construction and now full stack developer
 - 🪐 Looking forward to Mars (& the rest of space), and AI-code generating

 - :mailbox: You can reach me with the links below